 But while the term might be used in common parlance to refer to those who save us when our pipes burst or our fuses blow, there’s actually a legal definition of sole trader which covers people from across all sorts of different industries.

-In this guide, we explain what makes a person a sole trader, what sort of obligations they’ll have to carry out and how they can register with the tax authorities.
+In this guide, we explain what makes a person a sole trader, what sort of obligations they’ll have to carry out and how to register with HMRC.

 What’s the definition of a sole trader?